ipelisoli/GMOS-spec/README.md

 This repository contains three scripts to perform data reduction of GMOS spectra.
 The steps to be run are:
 1. Download data from the Gemini archive.
 2. Organize your directory.
-Put bias files in a separate director, and preferably do the same for files concerning the standard star.
+Put bias files in a separate directory, and preferably do the same for files concerning the standard star.
 3. In the Bias directory, run MakeBias.py (it will usee *all* .fits files in that directory).
 4. In the Standard directory, run ReduceStandard.py.
 This script is interactive.
 It will first prompt for the flat file.
 One